sean-fulton/SAP-CA2/README.md

 # Main

-# create a docker network with mysql and phpadmin.
+## Create a docker network with mysql and phpadmin.

 ```
 docker network create mydockernetwork